FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 ---
 layout: blog-post
-title: User account migration approaches
+title: Approaches to user account migration
-description: What are the ways you can migrate user data?
+description: What are the ways you can migrate user data, and why should you pick one over the others?
 author: Dan Moore
 image: blogs/ampio-customer-story/iot-company-picks-fusionauth-to-avoid-getting-distracted-by-auth-header-image.png
 category: blog